joeholstein/LibLaptopConfigWin11/Readme.md

 # Laptop Configuration Scripts Bundle

 This repository contains various PowerShell scripts and notes which I'm using to configure and manage a group of Windows laptops.
-I've ommitted endpoint protection and policies for security reasons.
+I've omitted endpoint protection and policies for security reasons.

+## Disclaimer

+**WARNING:**
+These scripts modify system settings, install or remove applications, and perform various system optimizations. **Use them at your own risk.**
+The author is not responsible for any damage, data loss, or system instability that may occur as a result of using these scripts.
+Always ensure you have complete backups and fully understand the changes being made before executing them.
+Contributions, issues, or modifications are welcome, but please be cautious in production environments.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Scripts